 GPS Vs SLAM in Autonomous Vehicle

-A commonly asked question is the difference between GPS and SLAM in autonomous vehicle.
+A commonly asked question is the difference between GPS and SLAM in autonomous vehicles.

 Role of AI in SLAM Technology